 Leading through Innovation

 Several innovative technologies have helped Banner Health to continually improve patient care.

 Banner Health was the first health care provider in Arizona to use eICU technology to continuously monitor ICU patients by intensive care physicians from a remote monitoring center.
 The ongoing expansion of Banner Telehealth services leverages this success and is yet another example of how Banner is emerging as a national leader recognized for clinical excellence and innovation.

 - Intelligent OB program

 Banner Health is the first health care system in the western U. S. to use an intelligent OB program to help provide clinical decision support, documentation and monitoring to help reduce complications during childbirth.

-Banner Health is a leading provider of well-trained and highly skilled physicians through medical education programs at Banner Good Samaritan Medical Center in Phoenix, Ariz. and at North Colorado Medical Center in Greeley, Colo.
-These programs train nearly 260 doctors in residencies including family practice, internal medicine/pediatrics, obstetrics and gynecology, podiatry, psychiatry and surgery and fellowship programs including hepatology, gastroenterology, geriatrics, pulmonary/critical care, cardiology, interventional radiology, endocrinology, maternal-fetal medicine and toxicology.
+Banner Health is a leading provider of well-trained and highly skilled physicians through medical education programs at Banner – University Medical Center Phoenix, in Arizona, and at North Colorado Medical Center in Greeley, Colorado.
+These programs train more than 300 doctors annually.

 In response to the ongoing shortage of key health care workers, Banner Health has developed the Banner Center for Health Careers as a long-term initiative to create a pool of qualified clinical professionals in nursing and other hard-to-fill areas such as pharmacy, medical imaging and respiratory therapy.